Applefrittr/blog-API/README.md

 # Blog API

 API for the blog project.
-Serves both the guest and author front ends.
+Serves both the public site and author dashboard front ends.
 Created with Express(Node) and MongoDB as the database.